iampatrickbrinksma/GeocodingInFieldService/README.md

 ## Other Objects

-If you want to implement this on another object:
+If you want to implement this on any another object:
-- Create the custom fields on the object, otherwise exceptions will be thrown due to missing fields
+- Create the custom fields on the object, otherwise exceptions will be thrown due to missing fields (TODO: Conditionally set values if fields exist)
-- Create an Apex Trigger for the object copying the code from the ServiceAppointmentGeocoding Trigger
+- Create an Apex Trigger for the object copying the code from the included Apex Trigger: ServiceAppointmentGeocoding
-- Inactivate the Data Integration Rule for that object
+- If the object is supported by a Data Integration Rule, inactivate that rule

 If the object has address fields which are named differently, like the Account Billing Address fields, pass a Map<String, String> with the field name mapping into the geocodingUtil.ProcessRecords method.
 The following example shows how to do this for the billing address on Account: